hisham-sa/calculator/README.md

 `"Invalid input!
 Please enter a valid number next time."`
 - Attempts to divide by zero are handled gracefully, displaying a warning message:
 `Division by zero is not allowed`
-- The program prevents negative numbers for factorial and informs the user about it
+- The program prevents negative numbers for factorial and informs the user about it:
+`Factorial is not defined for negative numbers.`